tweag/aws-secrets/README.md

 aws-secrets-send quizzo quizzo-env
 ```

-Now retrieve the secrets and print them to stdout:
+Retrieve the secrets and print them to stdout:

 ```
 aws-get-secrets quizzo